-At our Imaging Center for Women in Baton Rouge, we offer services using the latest imaging equipment.
+Our Imaging Center for Women is conveniently located at our Main Clinic in Baton Rouge, and offers services using the latest imaging equipment.
 Our medical professionals are caring, experienced, and ready to walk you through the process.

 Bone Density Scanning